Monthly U.S. Immigration Visa Bulletin [March 2026]

 If a petition has already been filed or approved, you may need to wait until a visa becomes available in your category before applying with Form I-485.
 The table below will help you determine when to file your application based on your visa category.

 Wondering how long it takes after your date becomes current?
-See our full guide to green card timelines in 2025.
+See our full guide to green card timeline and processing times.

 USCIS decides which chart applicants should follow when submitting their applications.
-For September 2025, use the “Dates for Filing” chart for family-sponsored green cards and the “Final Action Dates” chart for employment-sponsored green cards.
+For March 2026, use the “Dates for Filing” chart for both family-sponsored green cards and employment-sponsored green cards.

 If you find